antmelon/anime-watcher/README.md

 ### Controls

 The TUI uses vim-style navigation by default.
-All keybindings can be customized in the config file.
+Most keybindings can be customized in the config file; Ctrl+C and Ctrl+Q always force quit.

 | Key | Action |
 |-----|--------|